Camera Lens Mounts

 Use a CS Metal Camera Lens Mount to replace an existing M12 Lens Mount (plastic or metal, short or tall) on an ArduCAM Camera Module for use with a CS lens.
 All CS Metal Camera Lens Mounts are 12.25 mm height.

 M12 x P0.5 Metal Camera Lens Mounts:

 Use an M12 Metal Camera Lens Mount to replace an existing Lens Mount (CS or M12, plastic or metal, short or tall) on an ArduCAM Camera Module.
 The quality of these metal lens mounts is far superior to the plastic mounts that are provided with camera boards and lenses.
-There are three heights currently available: 7 mm, 10 mm and 14.5 mm.
+There are five heights currently available: 7 mm, 10 mm, 13 mm, 14.5 mm and 16.5 mm.
 These selections expand your lens options significantly – see our complete selection of Camera Lenses.
 However, you must choose the correct height to work with your lens – not all lenses will focus properly with all lens mounts.
 For example, the LS-40180 and LS-81600 will not work with any of the metal lens mounts, and must use the 6 mm high plastic lens mount that is supplied with the lens.

 |Lens||7 mm||9 mm IR||10 mm||12.5 mm IR||13 mm||14.75 mm||16.5 mm|